Dallas Flatbed Truck Accident Lawyers

 How a Flatbed Truck Accident and Car Accident Differ

-The major differences between a truck accident and auto accident include the following:
+The major differences between a truck accident and an auto accident include the following:

 - Higher Insurance Limits: The average motorist carries auto insurance with $30,000 in liability coverage.
 Since commercial trucks tend to cause serious injuries and vehicle damage, the minimum required liability limit is $750,000.

-- Serious bodily injury: Drivers and passengers in small cars can suffer a range of injuries when there’s an accident involving a flatbed truck.
-Even if you’re wearing a seatbelt, you could suffer crush injuries, loss of limb, or a traumatic brain injury from the impact.
+- Serious bodily injury: Drivers and passengers in small cars can suffer a range of injuries when an accident involves a flatbed truck.
+Even wearing a seatbelt, you could suffer crush injuries, limb loss, or a traumatic brain injury from the impact.

-- Increased inability to work: If you have a job, you probably won’t return to it any sooner than someone who was in a regular car crash.
-Truck accidents lead to serious injuries that might prevent you from performing the duties of your job.
+- Increased inability to work: If you have a job, you probably won’t return to it any sooner than someone in a regular car crash.
+Truck accidents lead to serious injuries that might prevent you from performing your job duties.
 It could be weeks or months before you’re able to return.

 - Expensive medical bills: If you get into a minor fender bender, you might get whiplash from the impact or muscle strain from your seatbelt.
-If you collide with a flatbed truck, you’re probably going to need physical therapy, rehabilitation, surgery, and pain management.
+If you collide with a flatbed truck, you’ll probably need physical therapy, rehabilitation, surgery, and pain management.
 All that medical care can add up over time and create a financial burden.

 Holding Parties Liable After a Flatbed Truck Accident

 Flatbed trucks and the cargo they carry come in different shapes and sizes.
-There are various parties responsible for repairing damage, performing routine maintenance, loading cargo, and driving the vehicle.
+Various parties are responsible for repairing damage, performing routine maintenance, loading cargo, and driving the vehicle.
 Any of those groups could be liable if an accident occurs.
 If you were the victim of a flatbed truck crash, you could potentially pursue compensation from one of the following parties: